BGorenc/WiFi_Controlled_Lightsaber/README.md

 2. Adjust the LED strip setup values according to your specific configuration (number of LEDs, chip set, color order, brightness, maximum voltage, maximum amps, and IP Address).
 3. Modify the arduino_secrets.h file to include your network's SSID and password for WiFi connection.
 4. Upload the code to the Arduino Nano 33 IoT board.
-5. Use the web interface to control your lightsabers from the dropdown menu like in Fig.8 below.
+5. Navigate to web interface by placing the IP address you set for the arduino in the URL location of a browser.
+Use the web interface to control your lightsabers from the dropdown menu like in Fig.8 below.

 <br/>